 While the durability and affordability of aluminum siding once made it a top choice for residential homeowners, it was eventually overshadowed by the cheaper and easier-to-find siding choice—vinyl.
 Regardless, aluminum is still a very durable option and can last up to 50 years with proper care.

 Aluminum siding is moderately priced, costing between about $4 and $7 per square foot.
 Due to decreasing popularity, aluminum siding can be difficult to find and only available in a limited number of color and style options, so keep this in mind while shopping.

 If you’re the type of person who likes a timeless design aesthetic, brick is the siding choice for you.
 Although it does require occasional maintenance, the work is worth the effort, because it can last for 100 years or more with proper upkeep.
 For different budgets and needs, choose between brick veneer, which is placed on top of the wood structure of the home, or full brick siding.
 Potential buyers love the look of brick siding, and the addition of brick to a home is shown to increase the selling price of homes.

 On average brick veneer costs anywhere from $8 to $10 per square foot.
-Neither of these estimates include the cost of installation, and properly installing brick is not a do-it-yourself project—it typically requires a homeowner to hire a contractor with specialized skills.
+This doesn’t include the cost of installation, and properly installing brick is not a do-it-yourself project—it typically requires a homeowner to hire a contractor with specialized skills.

 Fiber-cement siding is unique because it can mimic the look of wood, brick, or stucco at a much lower cost.
 Fiber-cement siding is created from a mold, using a mixture of wood fibers, cement, clay, and sand.
 Although heavy and difficult to install, it is very durable and with occasional maintenance, it lasts up to 50 years.